acl21/Webcam_Paint_OpenCV/README.md

 # Webcam Paint Using OpenCV
-This code helps you track an object of interest to draw colored lines on the screen (just like the Paint application but using the webcam, which makes it both awesome and harder to draw simple things).
+This code helps you track an object-of-interest to draw colored lines on the screen (just like the Paint application but using the webcam, which makes it both awesome and harder to draw simple things).

 ## Code Requirements
 The code is in Python (version 3.6 or higher).
 You also need to install OpenCV library.